Biden heads to Uvalde to meet families of victims from devastating school shooting - KESQ

 But he stopped short of demanding Congress pass any specific bill; the White House says it is up to Democratic leaders in the Senate to determine how to proceed on potential legislation.
 And he hasn’t named a gun violence task force beyond officials already inside the administration.

-Biden and his aides also concede there is little more the President can achieve through executive action that could prevent the types of massacres that now occur with gruesome frequency.
+Biden and his aides also concede there is little more he can achieve through executive action that could prevent the types of massacres that now occur with gruesome frequency.

 In Texas, Biden will also confront harrowing accounts of the shooting that even Texas law enforcement officials said amounted to a failing by police.
 The decision by responding officers not to enter the classroom where the shooting occurred — despite 911 calls from students pleading for help — leaves open the question of whether some lives could have been saved.